whiteblock/genesis-docs/_docs/schema.md

 #### count

 A positive integer that defines the number of instances of the service type to run.
+If not specified, it will default to 1.

 `count`